osuarezmunist/msan622/final-project/README.md

 My third challenge was to create a simple interface in shiny.
 The problem was that I had a long list of variables, but I wanted to create a tool that was flexible enough to read different data sets.
 This resulted in an overly long multi-select widget that required scrolling and hid other widgets.
 If I had more time, I would have figured out a better way to show the selected variables.

 I tried to add a few more widgets to add additional functionality, but these quickly became too complex, as there would need to be a lot of code needed to handle the particularities of different types of variables.
-I think that my keeping the tool very simple, it can allow to more efficiently iterate through the first cycles of data analysis.
+I think that by keeping the tool very simple, it can allow me to more efficiently iterate through the first 2-3 cycles of data analysis.